emirror-de/lewp-rs/README.md

 # lewp

-Valid guaranteed HTML5 website generation suite.
+Website generation suite with guarantee of always valid HTML5.
 Truly isolated modules during runtime.

 Never touch confusing templates again!
 Write your website as dynamic as you can imagine without writing unclear code.